mlflow/mlflow/examples/README.md

 * `sklearn_logisic_regression` is a simple MLflow example with hooks to log training data to MLflow tracking server.
 * `tensorflow` is an end-to-end one run example from train to predict.
+* `docker` demonstrates how to create and run an MLflow project using docker (rather than conda) to manage project dependencies